This story has been updated. It was originally published on November 4, 2019.

 To see all of the credentials Safari is storing, open the Safari menu and choose Preferences, then Passwords (you’ll be asked to provide your Apple ID information or use the Touch ID button on the Touch Bar before you actually get to see them).
 You’ll see a list of all stored passwords, sorted alphabetically by website URL.
 If you need to look for something specific, you can use the search box in the top right.

 Double-click on any entries in the list to make changes to the credentials stored in Safari’s database.
 You can also delete entries via the Remove button.
-If you don’t want Safari to log into sites for you automatically, uncheck the box marked AutoFill usernames and passwords.
+If you don’t want Safari to log into sites for you automatically, go to the Autofill tab within Preferences and uncheck the box marked User names and passwords.

 Just like Chrome, Safari also checks for weak and duplicate passwords.
 If you’re reusing one, or if it can be easily cracked, you’ll see a yellow exclamation mark next to it on the right-hand side.
 Double-click on the entry to see why Safari isn’t keen on a particular password, and you’ll get a list of sites you’re using it on, or the reason why it’s weak.

 This functionality is also available on iOS.
-Choose Passwords & Accounts from the Settings screen to see Safari’s database of passwords.
+Open the Settings app and choose Passwords to see Safari’s database of passwords (after you unlock the screen like you would unlock your phone).
 Just as in the desktop version, duplicates and weak passwords will be flagged with a warning symbol.